-Comprehensive study and practice in presentational graphics, scene design, lighting design, and chromatics.
+Comprehensive study and practice in presentational graphics, scene design, lighting design and chromatics.
 The full creative process of staging a production will be explored through aesthetic research and design projects.
-Includes hands-on participation in CCC's Mainstage production.
-Recommended: Pass RD-090 or placement in RD-115; pass WR-095 or placement in WR-121.
-Prerequisites: Pass TA-111, TA-112 and TA-113.
+Includes hands-on participation in CCC's main stage productions.
+Recommended: Pass WRD-098 or placement in WR-121.
+Prerequisites: Pass TA-111, TA-112 and TA-113; or instructor consent.

-TA-213 Technical Theatre Study
+TA-213 Technical Theatre Study 4 credits, Spring

-Comprehensive study and practice in presentational graphics, scene design, lighting design, and chromatics.
+Comprehensive study and practice in presentational graphics, scene design, with specific focus in lighting design, and chromatics.
 The full creative process of staging a production will be explored through aesthetic research and design projects.
-Includes hands-on participation in CCC's Mainstage production.
-Recommended: Pass RD-090 or placement in RD-115; pass WR-095 or placement in WR-121.
-Prerequisites: Pass TA-111, TA-112 and TA-113.
+Includes hands-on participation in CCC's main stage productions.
+Recommended: Pass WRD-098 or placement in WR-121.
+Prerequisites: Pass TA-111, TA-112 and TA-113; or instructor consent.